As of February 2022 this page will no longer be updated. Please check the FSACentral Facebook page for COVID news and information.

 Many national advocacy groups are providing tools to address various issues using the social media hashtag #weareessential.
 Those resources can be accessed here.

 As statewide advocacy opportunities present themselves, FL SAND will reach out to its membership via email and on social media.
 Be sure to check our social media pages regularly.

-FL SAND Leadership will be hosting calls each Monday at 3:30 PM (Eastern) to update self-advocates on issues related to the pandemic and to answer questions.
+FL SAND Leadership hosts calls every other Monday at 3:30 PM (Eastern) to update self-advocates on issues related to the pandemic and to answer questions.

 We're all in this together and we need each other!